area17/blast/README.md

 php artisan blast:generate-docs
 ```

-You can pass the option `--force` to automatically overwrite existing documenation stories.
+You can pass the option `--force` to automatically overwrite existing documenation stories or use the `--update-data` option to update the story data without copying any files (this option only works if you have already run the task before).

 ### Options